-5) What does the founder look like today, or what did they die of?
+5) What does the founder look like today, or how did she die?
 Dr. Ann died of smoke inhalation while fighting a fire, at 84.
 She was fit and healthy.
 I've never been impressed when someone tries to sell me a lifestyle that doesn't appear to work for them.

 6) Other notable raw fooders have, over the years, died as a result of accidents in their 80's and 90's, not of disease or medications.
 All maintained an active lifestyle up until their passing over.

-August of '01 found me at Creative Health Institute (CHI), near Union City, Michigan.
-On a trip North to visit family I stopped in for a three-day visit.
-I was so impressed with the personal experiences of the guests that I went back to Georgia, closed up the farm, and returned to Michigan.
+August of 2001 found me at Creative Health Institute (CHI) near Union City, Michigan.
+On a trip North to visit my family, I stopped in for a three-day visit.
+I was so impressed with the personal experiences of the guests that I went back to Georgia, closed up the farm and returned to Michigan.
 I still weighed 240 lbs.

 Why did the program work so dramatically for me?

 By eating processed foods, I'd been putting toxins into my body faster than my body could remove them.
 I learned that my body was storing these toxins in fat cells in order to protect me.
 Once I eliminated the toxins I was ingesting, my body was able to quickly process the backlogged accumulation.
-Jim in August, 2005 Jim at 180 lbs.
-August, 2005
+Jim in August 2005 was Jim at 180 lbs.

 I also had a large amount of impacted fecal matter.
 Most people do, I learned.
 The enemas cleared out this backlog.
 That's probably why my initial weight loss was so dramatic.
 All of this I learned in the program.

 The other thing that keeps me going back to CHI is the feeling when I see others overcome their health challenges.
-I've seen people heal their diabetes, obesity, arthritis, colitis, after-effects of chemotherapy, breast cancer, hepatitis, heavy metal poisoning, asthma, wounds that won't heal, PMS, migraine headaches... all kinds of health challenges.
+I've seen people heal their diabetes, obesity, arthritis, colitis, after-effects of chemotherapy, breast cancer, hepatitis, heavy metal poisoning, asthma, wounds that won't heal, PMS, migraine headaches--all kinds of health challenges.
 I've even seen people stop smoking, painlessly, in just a few days.
 They didn't even notice that they'd quit.
-Wish I knew that back in '99.
+Wish I knew that back in 1999.